gradle/gradle/design-docs/performance.md

 ### User visible changes

-Faster builds, especially with hot daemon
+-Faster builds, especially with hot daemon
+-Create a property that allows turning off this feature

 ### Sad day cases

-In what ways can things go wrong?
-What will the user see when things do go wrong?
+-someone tinkers with the artifact cache (deletes file, etc) while the daemon has hot cache

 ### Test coverage